namankanakiya/connect-azuretables/Readme.md

 Logging
 =======

-The package will log calls to it's core functions if you pass in a logging functions in the options.
+The package will log calls to it's core functions if you pass logging functions in the options.
 For example:

     var options = {logger: console.log, errorLogger: console.log};

-If supplied, `logger` will used to log the main operations on sessions - set, get, destroy, touch (typically this would be level INFO or below).
+If supplied, `logger` will be used to log the main operations on sessions - set, get, destroy, touch (typically this would be level INFO or below).
 The log message will contain the session ID, so if this is sensitive for some reason, do not supply a logger.
 It *never* logs the content of the session.

 Errors in the background session clean up are logged using `errorLogger` if it is supplied.
-Errors (like incorrect storage credentials or something) are thrown and not logged.
+Errors in calls to the main operations (like incorrect storage credentials or something) are thrown and not logged.

 Tests
 =====